oa495/face-instrument/tasks.md

 - [ ] test in different browsers
 - [ ] add slider instrument that maps to distortion. (perhaps eyebrows to mouth)
 - [ ] adjustable backing beats
-- [ ] record overlay and visualization for playback

 ## done-ish
 - [x] visualizer skeleton